andreluisjunqueira/react-native-document-scanner-android/README.md

 ### Manual Focus

-- If the device has autofocus feature, you can use this method to focus on the center of the screen
+- If the device has autofocus feature, you can use this method to focus on the center of the screen programmatically

 - Get the component ref